Desi Music Factory make their mainstream Bollywood debut with 'S... - ExBulletin

 Speaking about the collaboration, Anshul Garg, Founder and CEO of Desi Music Factory, said in a statement, “It’s exciting to be foraying into the film music space with none other than Dharma Productions.”
 The production house has been a catalyst for making iconic music for decades.

-Setting the tone for the film, Dharma Productions director Karan Johar said, “The ‘Selfie’ movie announcement clarifies the area of the film.”
-One of its strengths is its music which sets the mood for the story.
+Setting the tone for the film, Dharma Productions director Karan Johar said, “The announcement of the ‘Selfie’ film clarifies the realm of the film.”
+One of its strengths is its music which sets the tone for the story.

 –IANS